Flammy-03/Final-PETA/README.md

 ## Features

-- **Difficulty Levels for Minesweeper**: Choose from easy, medium, or hard modes, which adjust the grid size and number of mines.
 - **Input Validation**: The console provides feedback for invalid inputs, ensuring a smoother gameplay experience.
 - **Clear Instructions**: Each game provides instructions to help players understand how to play effectively.